FREE PRINTABLE: LOW CARB & KETO FOOD LIST!

 The rack is the #1 key to baking bacon perfectly, because it lets the fat drip down.
 Even if you are on a keto diet where fat is a good thing, you want the fat away from the bacon in this case because that gets it CRISPY!

 You have your pan with a rack.
 Now, how to bake bacon in the oven with it?

-Place the pan in the oven and bake until done.
+- Place the pan in the oven and bake.
+It’s done when it’s crispy to your liking.
 Yep, the method for how to make crispy bacon in the oven really is that easy!

 The only question left to answer is, how long to bake bacon in the oven?

 How Long Do You Cook Bacon in the Oven?

 How long to cook bacon in the oven depends on the oven temperature, and on the thickness of the bacon.